Table of Contents

 Example : Use of Business Analytics:

-Axis Bank: Using Predictive Analytics, Axis Bank was able to identify customer behaviour and this helped to prevent customer movement to other banks by addressing customer pain areas like document processing and being able to offer special promotions to target audience even before the idea of changing their banker took root.
+Axis Bank: Using Predictive Analytics, Axis Bank was able to identify customer behavior and this helped to prevent customer movement to other banks by addressing customer pain areas like document processing and being able to offer special promotions to the target audience even before the idea of changing their banker took root.
 This lead to improved customer experience with Axis Bank and reduced the wait time for interactions at hub branches and during peak times on the Axis Bank virtual platforms.